-I recently had a conversation with Pastor Yoshiya (Joshua) Hari, the National Director for Asian Access Japan.
-His church was already dealing with its own crisis before the coronavirus came.
+When in July 2020 I talked to Pastor Yoshiya (Joshua) Hari, National Director for Asian Access Japan, I knew his church had already been dealing with its own crisis before the the coronavirus came.
 After over 20 years in the same location, in 2019 the congregation of Saikyo Hope Chapel was told they had to vacate the building they were leasing because it would be demolished.
 Finding a similar facility for the same price proved to be extremely difficult, so from February 2, 2020, they found themselves alternately renting one of two local community centers for services each Sunday.

 Loss of control over their environment

 They struggled with the unfamiliar challenges of a mobile congregation—preparing the room and setting up audio and video equipment every Sunday.
 Internet speed was a recurring problem.
 Each week they were broadcasting their service through Facebook Live, but now it was with an unreliable cell network Wi-Fi connection.
 Periodically they lost the signal and Pastor Hari had to pause and restart his message.

 At the same time, the coronavirus was spreading.
 A growing number of church members were staying home to watch the livestream.
 By the end of March, the church couldn’t even rent a community center.